dejanu/az104/networking.md

 ![peering](https://github.com/dejanu/az104/blob/main/src/vnet_peering.png)

+* Azure Virtual Network peering lets you connect virtual networks in the same or different regions, so resources in both networks can communicate with each other.
 * When virtual networks are peered, you can configure Azure VPN Gateway in the peered virtual network as a transit point.
 A virtual network can have only one VPN gateway